Colorado Road Conditions on the I-70

 Vail and Beaver Creek

 Further west down I-70, the next two destination resorts you come to are Vail, followed by Beaver Creek.
-If you exit at either of these locations, be careful through the roundabouts because not everyone is familiar with the right of way on these relatively new traffic flow features to us American drivers.
+If you exit at either of these locations, be careful through the roundabouts because not everyone is familiar with the right of way.

 If you stop in Vail, pay attention to where you decide to park, because parking can be quite pricey there.
-It was $40 USD ($52 CAD) for all-day parking while I skied Vail last year and I doubt it has gotten any cheaper since.
 You can get the official parking details here.

 If Beaver Creek is your destination, lucky you!
 I personally love the mountainside village at the base of Beaver Creek and the service quality that abounds in this upscale ski village.
 If neither Vail nor Beaver Creek is your final destination, you don't need to refuel or eat here, especially if you're on a tight budget.
 I much prefer to continue on to the town of Edwards or even Eagle.
 It's a more residential community with a greater variety of economical dining choices and fuel stops.
 As an added bonus, access in and out of Edwards or Eagle will be much less congested than Vail or Beaver Creek.